Villhellm/lovelace-animated-background/README.md

 ### Step 2

-Add the custom element in the root of your `ui-lovelace.yaml`, not in a view or card.
+Add the custom element in the root of your `ui-lovelace.yaml` (or Lovelace raw configuration if not in yaml mode), not in a view or card.
 Ex:
 ```yaml
 resources: